 - Vitamin C also helps in faster wound healing and quicker restoration of the tissues.

-- It gives your immunity system a boost and helps you and your baby fight off infections (4).
+- It gives your immune system a boost and helps you and your baby fight off infections (4).

-- Mastitis is a condition often found in breastfeeding mothers.
-It is a condition where the milk duct is blocked.
+- Mastitis is a condition also known as inflammation of the breast which affects 3-20% of breastfeeding mothers, most commonly during the first 6 weeks postpartum (although it can occur at any time during lactation).
 Studies have found that the incidence of mastitis was found to be higher in mothers who were deficient in vitamin C (5).
 Taking vitamin C supplements may help prevent mastitis.

 - Studies have proven that a maternal diet rich in natural sources of vitamin C during breastfeeding could reduce the risk of atopic diseases such as eczema, asthma, and allergies in infants (6).